arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ***The device will show up two Serial Ports, the default one (generally with the lowest number) is the usual Serial Port, the secondary one (usually with the highest number) is a virtual port for Modbus communication from the device to your computer.
 Take note of the port number assigned to the secondary port (virtual port for Modbus) as it will be needed in a second step.***

 If during the download procedure the following message appears, double-tap the reset button using the tip of a pen or a similar pointed object.
-The led above the reset button will start blinking indicating that the Opta is ready to be flashed with a new firmware.
+The LED above the reset button will start blinking indicating that the Opta™ is ready to be flashed with a new firmware.
 Click the **Download** button to start the process again.

 ![Download error message](assets/downloadSketchError.png)